 Working as a Disability Support Worker can be an extremely rewarding career option.
 As a Disability Support Worker, you will be providing care and assistance to people with physical and/or mental health disability.
 You’ll be supporting people with disability to reach their individual goals, to become more independent and to get much more out of life.

-This work can be challenging – but it is also extremely rewarding – knowing you are making a real difference to someone’s life – as well as the lives of their families and the communities in which they live – each-and-every day.
+This work can be challenging but it is also extremely rewarding, knowing you are making a real difference to someone’s life – as well as the lives of their families and the communities in which they live – each-and-every day.
+It’s satisfying watching the people you support progress and reach their goals.

-The great news is that there is a great deal of demand for disability support workers.
-If you are looking for a job, the demand for support workers has been growing at a staggering rate.
+The great news is that there is great demand for disability support workers.
 If you are looking to build a long-term career, disability support work is a great path to follow.

 What qualifications do you need?